StormBit/stormbit.github.io/help/services.md

 ---

 # NickServ #
-NickServ enables you to register your nickname and prevent other users from being stolen or used by other people.
+NickServ enables you to register your nickname and prevent other users from stealing and/or using it.

 ## `/msg NickServ REGISTER username password email@example.com` ##
 Register an account on NickServ.
 Also automatically groups your current nick.

 ## `/msg NickServ IDENTIFY username password` ##
 Logs in to an account on NickServ.
 You can leave off your account username if your current nick is